Example Image

 Preventive request to INTERPOL

 A preventive inquiry to Interpol serves as one of the key tools for protecting the rights of individuals who fear the potential use of a "Red Notice" or another Interpol notice against them.
 Such inquiries are becoming increasingly important in the context of growing globalisation and the expansion of jurisdiction among international law enforcement agencies.
-A preventive inquiry allows an individual check if there is a notice from Interpol against them, as well as to take steps to prevent their possible inclusion in the database of this organisation.
+A preventive inquiry allows an individual check if there is a noticecheck if there is a notice from Interpol against them, as well as to take steps to prevent their possible inclusion in the database of this organisation.

 What is a Preventive Request to Interpol?